ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ## Introduction

 Ratio of means imputation is a standard imputation method for business surveys.
-The standard method, as outlined in examples 1 to 3 below, does not use any form of trimming for outliers.
-The method is fairly robust to outliers, unless they are exceptional and they dominate an imputation class.
+The standard method does not use any form of trimming for outliers.
+The method is fairly robust to outliers apart from in exceptional circumstances.
-In addition, the standard method does not incorporate any weights **except** when averaging imputation links from more than one period (see 'Exceptions' below)

-## Method Specification

-### Summary

-Ratio of means is an imputation method for a single numeric variable.
+The method imputes a single numeric variable.
 It uses the relationship between the variable being imputed and an auxiliary variable.
 Typically, the auxiliary variable can be:

 * a previous value, from the variable of interest for the non-responder, if it is available (see forward imputation - example 1 below)